Sheet Pan Beef Stew | Cozy Autumn Meals

-Possibly the easiest stew you’ll ever make, short of throwing everything in a crockpot!
-If you like a drier stew, don’t want to stand over your soup pot, or just want something a little different, then this nourishing Sheet Pan Beef Stew is perfect for your cozy Autumn dinner.
+This is possibly the easiest stew you’ll ever make, short of throwing everything in a crockpot!
+If you like a drier stew, don’t want to stand over your soup pot, or just want something a little different, then this nourishing Sheet Pan Beef Stew is perfect for your quick and cozy Autumn dinner.

-As with many of my recipes (I like to think of them as templates for you to get creative with!), this one is fully customizable – switch up the veggies, try a different meat, spice it liberally, etc.
+As with many of my recipes (I like to think of them as templates for you to get creative with!), this one is fully customisable – switch up the veggies, try a different meat, spice it liberally, etc. See notes for AIP or vegan adaptations too!

 Make vegan by using a substantial mushroom (such as portobello) instead of beef.
 Marinate the mushrooms for a short time, just as you would beef.